RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-05-be-awesome-tackle-big-league-problems-at-windycityrails.markdown

 * You are no longer a beginner.
 You have seen _advanced_ developers in action, and you are determined to get there yourself.

-* Software development is relatively new to you, but you built a successful track record in another profession.
+* Software development is relatively new to you, and you built a successful track record in another profession.
 You want to meet people who can help you accelerate through the beginner phase so you can start something useful.

 Common thread: It's time to unleash the awesomeness in your bones.
 You want to take your skills to the next level, and you are ready to tackle _Big League Problems_.
 [WindyCityRails](http://windycityrails.org) is for you.
 <!--more-->